 Depending on the provisions of the insurance policy, you—or the insurance adjuster—may need to get two or three estimates of how much money it will take to repair your vehicle.
 If a repair is financially viable, the adjuster will offer you a settlement based on the lowest estimate plus incidental costs, such as the expense of towing your car to the repair center and the cost of a rental vehicle while repairs are underway.

 If repairs would be too expensive, the insurance adjuster will probably “total” your vehicle by paying you the value of the car before the accident, adjusted for the vehicle’s age and condition.
 Each insurance company has its own rules for when repairs are too expensive, but the cost of repairs usually must exceed half the car’s market value.
 When the insurance company totals your car, it takes possession of the vehicle for salvage; you get a check for the market value (minus any deductible amount, if your own insurance company is compensating you).

-However, there may be occasions in which the guidance of a North Carolina traffic accident law firm will best serve your interests.
+However, there may be occasions in which the guidance of a Wilmington car accident lawyer will best serve your interests.
 This is especially true if you have suffered physical injuries as well as property damage, and your personal attention is best reserved for obtaining the medical care you urgently need.